THE FLESH OF MAN MADE THE WORD OF GOD

 You have made them to be a kingdom and priests to serve our God, and they will reign on the earth.
 (Revelation 5:10)

-In the Old Testament, the Tent of Meeting, which represents the Church, the Body of Christ, was divided into two parts.
+The Tent of Meeting in the Old Testament, which represents the Church, the Body of Christ, was divided into two parts.
 The first part of the Tent was the Holy Place.
 Then there was a great Veil.
 Behind the Veil was the Most Holy Place, which in volume was one-half that of the Holy Place.

 The volume of the Holy Place was two thousand cubic cubits.
 The volume of the Most Holy Place was one thousand cubic cubits.
 This might suggest to us that after the two thousand years of the Church Era, God will assemble His firstfruits and they will govern the nations of the earth for one thousand years.